 Tablets require more time to break down and can be challenging to digest.
 You can easily add the powder to smoothies, juices, and other recipes.

-For those looking to incorporate spirulina into their diet, the powder is the way to go.
+For those looking to incorporate spirulina into their diet, the Sunlit Superfood Powder is the way to go.
 You can even get yourself capsules and stuff your powder for whenever you need to travel.
-But if that is a hassle and you can’t spare the extra cash, quality spirulina tablets are good enough.
+But if that is a hassle and you can’t spare the extra cash, quality Sunlit Organic Spirulina Tablet are good enough.